State of relationship will reflect state of border: EAM on ties with China | Law-Order

 ''There were very, very clear-cut commitments not to mass forces on the border and those commitments stand violated as of 2020 spring,'' the minister said.

+He said the issue at the end of the day is that the sight of woods should not be lost for trees, adding, ''I think the trees are individual incidents or attempts to unilaterally change the status quo or to violate the LAC (Line of Actual Control).''
+Jaishankar said the troops of both sides are deployed ''sometimes uncomfortably closely'' and discussions are going on between the two countries to resolve the issues.

-Asked about the situation in Afghanistan, he said the United Nations Security Council Resolution 2593 is an expression of widespread concern in the world on a set of issues.
+Asked about the situation in Afghanistan, he said the United Nations Security Council Resolution 2593 was an expression of widespread concern in the world on a set of issues.

+The UNSC resolution, adopted on August 30 under India's presidency of the global body, talked about the need for upholding human rights in Afghanistan, demanded that Afghan territory should not be used for terrorism and that a negotiated political settlement to the crisis should be found.

-He said the most prominent of those is would the Afghan soil be used by terrorists and foreign fighters to target other countries.
-Also, the nature of the regime in Afghanistan, would it be inclusive, and the nature of governance, treatment of women, children and minorities, freedom of movement for Afghans, Jaishankar added.
+Jaishankar said the most prominent of the issues was would the Afghan soil be used by terrorists and foreign fighters to target other countries.
+Also, the nature of the regime in Afghanistan, would it be inclusive, and the nature of governance, the treatment of women, children and minorities, freedom of movement for Afghans, he said.

-''I would say a lot of those concerns...remain live concerns,'' he said.
+''I would say a lot of those concerns...remain live concerns,'' he added.

+Jaishankar said India has been deliberative about its choices in Afghanistan and careful about assessments and is not being led by arguments that others are doing it.

+On the humanitarian situation, he said the general consensus has been that there is a need to do something for the Afghan people, notwithstanding the difficult situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)